lfrancke/install/README.md

 # Fast `cargo install` action

+NOTE: This is a fork of https://github.com/dtolnay/install to include packages needed by Stackable

 This GitHub Action installs a Rust crate using precompiled signed binaries built on GitHub and hosted as GitHub release artifacts.